 By 1914 monorails had developed into a form that is similar to today's straddle-beam systems.This 1914 Genoa Monorail is easily recognizable as a precursor to modern monorail systems.

 Many monorails were built to showcase technology for a world's fair or expositions, such as the ones in Philadelphia (1876), Genoa Italy (1914), Turin Italy (1961), Seattle (1962), and New York (1964).

 Of course the best known monorails are those at Disneyland and Walt Disney World, not surprising since the latter is the #1 tourist destination in the world.
 These monorails have been in daily operation since 1959 and 1971 respectively, transporting millions of guests.
 Most monorails built since that time are based on similar technology developed by Alweg and continued by Hitachi and Bombardier.
 The Las Vegas, Tokyo, Kuala Lumpur, and Moscow monorails follow this design as does the one being built at the ultra-exclusive resort, Palm Jumeirah.

 Disney has it.

 Disney's models are readily available and reasonably priced, and form the basis of most monorail modeling.
-The only other well known model is by Rokenbok but their model does not represent any prototype and is of little interest to most modelers.
+The only other recent well known model is by Rokenbok but their model does not represent any prototype and is of little interest to most modelers.
 Monorail modeling mostly appears to take one of two forms, Disney collectors who have a small layout with only a monorail (and maybe some theme park items), and model railroaders who have a monorail in the background to add interest.